Alasdair Steedman: RAF career

 Steedman joined the Royal Air Force in 1942 and served as a pilot during the Second World War.
+He was awarded the Distinguished Flying Cross in 1944 in recognition of his service on reconnaissance sorties over Italy and Yugoslavia.
+He was awarded the Queen's Commendation for Valuable Service in the Air in the 1957 Birthday Honours.
 He was appointed Officer Commanding No. 39 Squadron in 1948 and Officer Commanding No. 8 Squadron in 1949.
 He went on to be Station Commander at Royal Ceylon Air Force Base Katanayake in 1957 and after a tour on the Directing Staff at the Joint Services Staff College from 1960 he became Station Commander at RAF Lyneham in 1962.
+He was appointed a Commander of the Order of the British Empire in the 1965 New Year Honours.

 From 1965 to 1967 he was Chief of the Air Staff of the Royal Malaysian Air Force.
 He was made Director of Defence Plans (Air) in 1967, Director of the Defence Operations Staff in 1968 and Assistant Chief of the Air Staff (Policy) in 1969.
 He went on to be Senior Air Staff Officer at Headquarters RAF Strike Command in 1971, Commandant of the RAF Staff College, Bracknell, in 1972 and Air Member for Supply and Organisation in 1976.
 In October 1977, on promotion to air chief marshal, Steedman took up his last appointment as the UK Military Representative to NATO.
+He was promoted to Knight Grand Cross of the Order of the Bath (GCB) in the 1980 Birthday Honours, having previously been appointed a Commander of the Order (CB) in the 1973 Birthday Honours, and a Knight Commander of the Order (KCB) in the 1976 Birthday Honours.